dunhampa/Vagrant_Python_Pyenv/README.md

 ```
 vagrant up
 ```
 If this is the first time running, it can take some time.
 Many minutes or more.
 This is becasue Vagrant is fetching a Ubuntu image which is ~ 4GB.
+Subsequent calls to setup an Ubuntu box of the same version should take less time.
+After the image is fetched the install script will run which will also take time to complete.
+This progress should be visible within the terminal.